Pakeeza1508/AI-Champioship/QUICKSTART.md

-# AeroCraft - Quick Start Guide
+# FutureCraft - Quick Start Guide

-Get up and running with AeroCraft in 5 minutes!
+Get up and running with FutureCraft in 5 minutes!

 ## Prerequisites